codejsha/algorithm-examples/README.md

 ```

 - Push-relabel algorithm, CLRS#26.4
-- Viterbi algorithm: A shortest stochastic path algorithm.
+- Viterbi algorithm: Shortest stochastic path algorithm.
 It solves with additional probabilistic weights on each node.

 **Examples**